 What Are Moon Drop Grapes?

 Moon drop grapes are a type of grape grown in the San Joaquin Valley in California.
-They are a seedless breed of grape that has a tubular shape and is the same hue in color to an eggplant.
+They are a seedless grape breed with an elongated tubular shape and the same hue in color as an eggplant.
 Moon drop grapes are typically harvested in late September or early October.

-Moon drop grapes are a hybrid grape, meaning they are a cross between two different grape varieties.
+Moon drop grapes are hybrid grapes, meaning they are a cross between two different grape varieties.
 They were created by crossing two existing grape varieties: Vitis labruscana and Vitis vinifera.

 Why Are They Called Moon Drop Grapes?